 RELATED: Read more about my thoughts on toys in this article.

 In my humblest opinion, there are two toy categories: “One and Done Toys” and open-ended toys.
-We want to fill our homes with the good, open ended toys.
+We want to fill our homes with open ended toys.

 Why focus on open-ended toys?